elastic/logstash-docker/README.md

 The images have been tested on Docker 1.13.0.

+## Requirements
+A full build and test requires:
+* GNU Make
+* Go 1.8
+* Python 3.5 with Virtualenv

 ## Contributing, issues and testing

 Acceptance tests for the image are located in the `test` directory, and can be invoked with `make test`.
-Python 3.5 and virtualenv are required to run the tests.

 This image is built on [Ubuntu 16.04][ubuntu-1604].